Mintbase/Grants-Program/applications/yiban_chen1.md

 |     6. | Receiving a note                            | The UI will enable a user to query a wallet address for a received notes.
 The interface will enable the user to click on a note and the data will be retrieved from IPFS, displaying the message onscreen.                                                                   |
 |     6. | Write tests                                 | Tests will need to be written for each view.                                                                                                                                                                                                                                 |

-### Milestone 2 — Site-Pallet & React front end for Web3 Sites
+### Milestone 2 — Site-Pallet & React front end for Mintbase Sites

 - **Estimated Duration:** 3 weeks
 - **FTE:** 2